-Let’s create your own meditation space to offer you an experience that you remember, each and everyday.
+In this episode, we’ll create your own meditation space that offers you an experience that you remember, each and everyday.
 Before diving into some ways you can create your space, I want to cover a few topics first:

 - What meditation is, and its benefits

 - How To (re)define “space”.

 - The pros/cons of having a meditation space in your home.

 In Episode 15, I pick-up from the last episode regarding My Top 5 Myths Of Meditation.
 Sure, the creation of such a space can be helpful, depending upon your meditation goal, but it’s not necessary.
 Have a listen and I assure you that you’ll think differently about how you manage to fit in meditation to your busy schedule.

 If you’re here, you likely are meditating already – perhaps you have a mantra or you’re using one of the more popular apps or youtube videos that are lingering around.